Admin>Day to Day>Members>Members Database

 Match (Match Records function)

-The circular arrows icon, allows the administrator to remove any duplication in the list.
-It may be that he has loaded all the players in his own database onto the site, and some players in that database were already site members.
+The Question mark icon, allows the administrator to remove any duplication in the list.
+It may be that the administrator has loaded all the players in their own database onto the site, and some players in that database were already site members.
 By matching them, the two records are merged so that information is not lost and statistics for the player are kept together.
 It is always preferable to match member records rather than delete them.
 When the icon is clicked, a list of possible matches is displayed, and the administrator can choose whether or not to match this record with one of the names on that list.

 To match safely and accurately, follow these instructions:

 Under Admin Home>Members>Member Database, your players are listed.
-Some are registered play-cricket users (no asterisk by their name) and others are temporary (marked with *).
+Some are registered Play-Cricket users and others are temporary (preceded with TMP).
 You should begin the matching with the record that you wish to keep; so if you have an entry for a registered user, begin with that, otherwise pick the one that has the best version of their name, or that is the most ‘current’ in terms of email address.
 If you attempt to match a registered user to a temporary user, then the registered entry will always be kept.
 Otherwise, the match will keep the record that you begin with, so be sure that you start with the right record.

-Next to the record you decide to start with, click on the circular arrows and you will get a list of possible matches.
-Choose the one that you wish to merge with your selected player and click on the 'match' link next to their name; be sure that you do this very carefully, as it is very difficult and time-consuming for you and other site administrators to undo this if you get it wrong!
+Next to the record you decide to start with, click on the Question mark and you will get a list of possible matches.
+Choose the one that you wish to merge with your selected player and click on the 'Propose match' link next to their name

 To confirm your choice, a pop-up window appears with details of the players to be matched and the resulting merger.
 Click the ‘Yes’ button to continue the matching process.